Span(Graph): a Canonical Feedback Algebra of Open Transition Systems: Conclusions and Further Work

 From an applied point of view, our results inform a minimal software architecture for a library that constructs and analyzes these modular transition systems, that are canonical models of concurrency.
 For instance, an object-oriented programmer may \begin{itemize}[label=$\bullet$] \item define a specific class for ``theory of resources'', providing methods for the fundamental operations of composing, tensoring, identities and swapping, and providing subclasses for ``resources'' and ``processes'', if necessary; \item implement an abstract method that computes the $\St(\bullet)$ construction: this method will take a theory of processes and instantiate the free feedback category as a new theory of processes; \item work uniformly with multiple theories of processes and the theories of automata they generate, providing auxiliary methods (for reachability, connectedness, joining, \dots) that work across different theories of transition systems; \item thus, thanks to our results, obtain at the end of the day a graph -- in $\SpanGraph$ -- that can be understood as a transition system and analyzed with the same library. \end{itemize} A functional programmer may want to follow the architecture of the public Haskell implementation of the ideas of this paper \cite{spangraphroman}, where our running example (\Cref{fig:norintro}) is showcased.

 The problem we solve is one of abstraction.
 When faced with the task of implementing models for transition systems, we could be tempted to simply implement each one of them separately.
-Our result shows that a much more succint choice is possible.
-Reducing the lines of code is important: transition systems are usually formally analyzed to prove correctness; the less lines there are to analize in the core implementation, the easiest it will be to be sure of its correctness.
+Our result shows that a much more succinct choice is possible.
+Reducing the lines of code is important: transition systems are usually formally analyzed to prove correctness; the less lines there are to analyze in the core implementation, the easiest it will be to be sure of its correctness.

 Open transition systems allow us to construct transition systems from a few building blocks; compositionality eases both implementation and verification.
-Specifically, this could open an avenue to study the problem of formally studying the problem compositional verification, where the automatic analysis of a global system must be modularly reduced to the analysis of its components.
+Specifically, this could open an avenue to study the problem of compositional verification, where the automatic analysis of a global system must be modularly reduced to the analysis of its components.